george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](deformed-sprinkle.png)

-Then select the ends and use `r` to rotate them nicely relative to the now bend body:
+Then select the ends and use `r` to rotate them nicely relative to the now bent body:

 ![img.png](deformed-sprikle-ends.png)